miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 sort_order: 2
 ---

+## Introduction

+Welcome to a raw and unfiltered glimpse into the mind of a coder!
+This journal entry captures a day in my life as I navigate the world of web development, wrestling with code, and stumbling upon unexpected solutions.
+I'll be sharing my thoughts, frustrations, and triumphs as I work on a project close to my heart.
+Along the way, we'll delve into the quirks of HTMX, the elegance of FastHTML, and the power of embracing simplicity.

+Consider this your backstage pass to the chaotic yet beautiful process of building software.
+There will be detours, rabbit holes, and moments of pure coding bliss.
+So grab your favorite beverage, settle in, and join me on this adventure as we explore the art of turning lines of code into something truly special.

+### The Day Begins

 Okay, I've wrapped up my first day of coding work on this fine Saturday, and it's time to start my second, haha!
 It's only coming up on 7:00 PM.
 I started at around 8:00 AM, and I'm not out of steam yet and there's a project that's